kosullivan91/IT-145/pseudocode/petCheckIn.md

     DECLARE the public grooming field as boolean

     // Default Constructor
-    function Dog():
+    // In Java, constructor of base class with no argument gets called automatically in derived class constructor
+    // Base class fields need not be set in the derived class constructor function Dog():
         SET dogSpaceNbr field to -1
         SET dogWeight field to 0.0